 About Me

-I am a climate scientist at the International Institute for Applied Systems Analysis in Laxenburg, Austria.
-I completed a postdoctoral fellowship at Princeton University’s Center for Policy Research on Energy and the Environment (C-PREE), advised by Prof Michael Oppenheimer.
-I obtained my DPhil in the field of Attribution Science and Climate Econometrics from the University of Oxford, and obtained a MS in Sustainability Management from Columbia University.
+I am a Climate Scientist and Visiting Research Fellow at Harvard University’s Data Science Initiative, HDSI in Cambridge, MA.
+I completed a postdoctoral fellowship at Princeton University, advised by Prof Michael Oppenheimer.
+I obtained my DPhil (PhD) in Climate Science with a focus on climate attribution and climate econometrics from the University of Oxford, and obtained a MS in Sustainability Management from Columbia University.

-My research approach is strongly interdisciplinary and collaborative, integrating numerical models and data science methods from probabilistic event attribution and econometrics to answer research questions related to estimating the impacts of climate change on vulnerable populations and environments.
+My research approach is strongly interdisciplinary and collaborative, integrating numerical models and data science methods from probabilistic event attribution and econometrics to answer research questions related to estimating socio-economic impacts of extreme weather and climate change.
 The main questions that underlie my ongoing research activities include:

-1) Whether and to what extent does anthropogenic climate change impact the frequency and intensity of extreme weather events and resulting human vulnerabilities?
+1) Whether and to what extent does anthropogenic climate change impact the frequency and intensity of extreme weather events and resulting human activities and economic outcomes?

 2) What are the human responses and health-related sensitivities to climate change?

-3) What disaster risk reduction mechanisms prepare populations before natural hazards turn into disasters?
+3) What disaster risk reduction mechanisms prepare populations and infrastructure before natural hazards turn into disasters?

-In my spare time, I can be found hiking in the woods with my 1-year old, learning Yiddish (or trying to?) and embracing ‘ready, steady, cook’ sessions, creating new recipes from leftovers.
+In my spare time, I can be found hiking with my 2-year-old, learning Yiddish (or trying to?) and embracing ‘ready, steady, cook’ sessions, creating sustainable new recipes from leftovers.

 Latest Research